e3modelling/OPEN-PROM/tutorials/01_Git and VS Code Settings.md

 ## Setting Up Git and VS Code for GitHub: A Step-by-Step Guide

-This guide is designed for advanced use, though the model can still be utilized without Git or Visual Studio Code.
+This guide is designed for advanced users, though the model can still be utilized without Git or Visual Studio Code.

 **Objective:**